cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - Cofactor (`h`): 1
   - SerializeElement: Implemented using the 'Encode' function from {{!RISTRETTO}}.
   - DeserializeElement: Implemented using the 'Decode' function from {{!RISTRETTO}}.
+  - SerializeNonIdentityElement: Implemented using the 'Encode' function from {{!RISTRETTO}}.
+    Additionally, this function validates that the element is not the group identity element.
+  - DeserializeNonIdentityElement: Implemented using the 'Encode' function from {{!RISTRETTO}}.
+    Additionally, this function validates that the resulting element is not the group identity element.
   - SerializeScalar: Implemented by outputting the little-endian 32-byte encoding of the Scalar value.
   - DeserializeScalar: Implemented by attempting to deserialize a Scalar from a 32-byte